My story

 After high school, I headed to IUT of Montpellier to deepen this budding hobby.
 There, I discovered what would become my passion: the web.

 The web can be represented as a web where everything is connected, but it’s not quite that.
 I see the web as a vast wasteland where you can build anything, and everyone can visit.
-Anything is possible, as long as you have the right building blocks and a good vision.
+Everything is possible, provided you have the right building blocks and a good vision.

 [block](7022)

 Then one fine day, a speaker arrives and talks to us about HTML.
-I got so hooked that he ended up telling me:
+I was so hooked that he ended up telling me:

-That was the click number 2.
+That was the click #2.
 I started freelancing, found my first clients, and discovered the real stakes of the profession.
-I was still a young developer, my prices were ridiculous, but I learned everything: design, SEO, development, hosting, client communication...
+I was still a young developer, my prices were laughable, but I was learning everything: design, SEO, development, hosting, client communication...
 As a freelancer, you become a one-man band, and that’s a school in itself.

 [block](7023)